argoproj-labs/assistant-for-argocd/README.md

 a running Argo CD on the cluster.
 Tweak the NAMESPACE and LABEL_NAME environment variables to match your instance of Argo CD.
 Note the LABEL_NAME needs to be a unique label on the Argo CD server component.

+# Packaging

+To create a new release, bump the version number in `package.json` and then run `yarn run package`.
+This will create a compressed archive in `./dist` that can be used by the Argo CD Extension Installer.

 # Limitations

 There are some limitations as follows: